Leadership and Change Management

 Leadership influence and change

-Analyze, critique and develop leadership skills in the complex and changing context.
+Analyse critique and develop leadership skills in the context of tension in, and with, change.

-It is expected you have read the Corporate & Executive Education Policies.
+It is expected you have read the Professional Programmes Policies.
+These can be found in your MBM Student Hub.

 PLEASE NOTE: The University has zero-tolerance for Plagiarism.